tc39/proposal-hashbang/README.md

 # Hashbang Grammar

 This proposal is to match de-facto usage in some CLI JS hosts that allow for [Shebangs / Hashbang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 Such hosts strip the hashbang in order to generate valid JS source texts before passing to JS engines currently.
-This would unify and standardize how that is done.
+This would move the stripping to engines, it does unify and standardize how that is done.

 ## Example